 We will advocate for matters that have an impact on the day to day activities of residents and businesses in South Charlotte.

 Regular updates regarding South Charlotte Partners will be provided during Ballantyne Breakfast Club meetings and via email.
 Stay tuned!

-To promote and maintain the area's quality of life as being a premier destination to live, work, and play.
+The vision for South Charlotte Partners is to assist in promoting and maintaining the area’s quality of life as being a premier destination to live, work and play.

 Ray Eschert, Chair

 South Charlotte Partners will focus on these priorities while advocating.

 These are the key areas of interest that South Charlotte Partners will focus on while advocating for the area

 The formation of South Charlotte Partners as an advocacy group for the area was highlighted in the Ballantyne Magazine's Spring 2018 Issue